joshiausdemwald/AutowiringBundle/README.md

         $this->mailer = $mailer
     }

-Per default, all autowired dependencies are NOT optional (mandatory) and are validated Strict.
+By default, all autowired dependencies are NOT optional (mandatory) and are validated Strict.

 Annotations for defining services